 At present, there is no other technical standard equivalent to ECOA.
+This was confirmed during the UK-FR joint technical review of ECOA AS6 (TDC study ECOA phase 4).

 The Future Airborne Capability Environment (FACE) is a standard being developed by a large consortium of aviation industry partners.
 It is focused on application portability at OS level as well as on standardizing interfaces between all application layers in an avionics system through a mediation layer.
 It also aims to provide a "reference domain" data model for a functional interface in military mission systems.